lpeterse/haskell-socket/README.md

 This workaround may be removed if someone is willing to sacrifice to improve the IO manager on Windows.

-Each release is manually tested on a Windows 10 virtual machine with the latest Haskell Platform (64bit).
+Each release is manually tested on Windows 10.

 #### MacOS